Our Territory

 Our territory, with its location in a unique biogeoclimatic transition zone, is what makes our multi-species hunts possible.
 Very few places in North America support such great biodiversity and variety of big game species.
 While most hunters come for our diversity of species, the territory makes every experience more enjoyable.
 Our location in a rain shadow creates a drier climate, more sunny days, and a virtually bug-free environment.
 While we believe that every hunt is worth the effort, we are also realists who understand that a pleasant climate can make for a more enjoyable journey.

-Located in the south-east corner of the Chilcotin Ark, our guide territory is dominated by the Bridge River that winds through 100km of valley as you transition from the Coast Mountain to the Chilcotin plateau.
+Located in the internationally ecologically important Chilcotin Ark, the terrain you will hunt in will vary as you transition from the Coast Mountain to the Chilcotin plateau.
 The rugged mountains team with mineral deposits with a vast display of rainbow colours.
 Cascading waterfalls from the mountain peaks and glaciers deposit glacial till in the river and lakes below to give them an icy blue grey colour.
 Forests, lakes, mountain peaks and alpine meadows are your backyard.
-Being in the lee side of the coast range creates a “rain shadow” creating warm temperatures during the summer season and few bugs.
+Being on the lee side of the coast range creates a “rain shadow” creating warm temperatures during the summer season and few bugs.

 Ponds, lakes and streams are valuable resources of the Bridge River Watershed.
 They are also very sensitive resources that need to be monitored and managed correctly.